imoralescs/imoralescs.github.io/dom.md

 ### insertAdjacentHTML/Text/Element

-There’s another, pretty versatile method: elem.insertAdjacentHTML(where, html).
+There’s another, pretty versatile method: `elem.insertAdjacentHTML(where, html)`.
 The first parameter is a string, specifying where to insert, must be one of the following:

 * **`beforebegin`:** insert html before elem.
 * **`afterbegin`:** insert html into elem, at the beginning.
 * **`beforeend`:** insert html into elem, at the end.
 * **`afterend`:** insert html after elem.

-### Cloning nodes `cloneNode`
+### Cloning Nodes `cloneNode`

 ```javascript
 let nodeId = document.getElementById('elem');